 Early in 2016, he unexpectedly found himself writing a book, (Transforming Autism), which describes his family’s remarkable quest to support his son and transform his quality of life.
 Through this quest, they found some truly remarkable therapies, which have opened their eyes to the true nature of autism and to effective ways to behave towards autistic children – especially young ones – to be able to bring out the best in them.

-As well as meditation, Guy loves to write, and as well as his 2 books, he has also written a 6-part TV comedy series and 2 films.
+As well as meditation, Guy loves to write, and as well as his 2 books (the other - a collection of short stories - is called Leaving Town), he has also written a 6-part TV comedy series and 2 films.
 He also enjoys music, playing the piano (and formerly the guitar), though not to any level of technical mastery, and only his own compositions.

 In 2007-8, both Gilles’ sons were diagnosed with Autism (at 2 years and 18 months respectively).
 As a family, they decided to do everything they could to provide the boys early professional and specialist intervention at all cost.
 Both boys went to a private pre-school ASD specialist nursery and went on to be admitted to an ASD specific state school at Reception.
 Alongside having to deal with a double dose of the usual every day Autism challenges - on virtually zero sleep for the first 5 years - Gilles' and his wife went on to become a school governor in an ASD school and to take on the local authorities in an successful attempt to a change of setting.
 They also embarked on a never-ending research for positive therapies that could help the boys with their development.